loganstorm1254-sudo/storm-os/README.md

 -	The camera programs and *some* of the BLE programs are being copied in rather than compiled.
 	-	Why not compile camera programs?
 Because I would have to add 2GB to the repo and figure out how to use the weird Qualcomm-specific toolchain.
 	-	Why not compile those BLE programs? `ankibluetoothd` and `hci_qcomm_init` are able to compile under GCC 15, but there is some weird low-level issue which makes them unable to properly communicate with a BLE library.
 So, for now, I am just copying pre-compiled ones in.
 I will probably try to fix this at some point.
+-   The kernel is still msm-3.18.
+Mainline might be possible.
+I was able to boot `msm8916-mainline` on a Vector and get some hardware peripherals working, but some fundamental ones (camera, Wi-Fi) will take quite a bit of work.

 ## How this upgrade was done